What is Closed Source?

 Proprietary software is the most common type of software in many industries, including entertainment software, but open-source projects have a strong following in collaborative fields like education and scientific research.

-Many SaaS (software as a service) applications rely on closed-source code to maintain the trade secrets behind their unique features, but using that approach tends to decrease interoperability, which is not always desirable.
+Closed-source has been the dominant model for commercial software for decades, primarily because keeping code under wraps is an effective way to protect trade secrets.
+Many SaaS (software as a service) applications rely on closed-source code, but using that approach tends to decrease interoperability, which is not always desirable.

 Explore More Useful Resources: Open-Source vs Closed-Source: Why the Technology Your LMS Uses is Important